Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 If you are considering taking medication for anxiety – do your research.

-Look into the potential for addiction, side effects and withdrawals and discuss it with your doctor.
+Look into the potential for addiction, side effects, and withdrawals, and discuss it with your doctor.

-For an in-depth guide to medications check out our article on anxiety medications: The Guide to Anxiety Medications: Everything You Should Know
+For an in-depth guide to medications, check out our article on anxiety medications:

-If you're more interested in natural alternatives to medication you can check out the herbs and supplements we recommend for anxiety in this article: Herbs & Supplements for Anxiety: An In-Depth Guide to Anxiety Supplements
+If you're more interested in natural alternatives to medication, you can check out the herbs and supplements we recommend for anxiety in this article:

-Always discuss your options with your doctor before taking anything new – even natural supplements like herbs and amino acids- especially if you are currently on prescription medications or have a medical illness – as these supplements could possibly interfere.
+Always discuss your options with your doctor before taking anything new – even natural supplements like herbs and amino acids- especially if you are currently on prescription medications or have a medical illness – as these supplements could interfere.

 Diet & Nutrition

-One can leave you feeling satisfied, light and rejuvenated – while the other can make you feel lethargic, spaced out or irritable.
+One can leave you feeling satisfied, light, and rejuvenated – while the other can make you feel lethargic, spaced out, or irritable.

 Diet and nutrition go beyond just eating sweets or fast food, however.

-These factors include vitamin and mineral deficiencies, stimulants like caffeine, sugar intake, food allergens (like gluten) and excitotoxins.
+These factors include vitamin and mineral deficiencies, stimulants like caffeine, sugar intake, food allergens (like gluten), and excitotoxins.

 Nutritional Deficiency/Excess